DeepwaterExploration/legacydocs/_sources/software/firmware/update-feb-8.md.txt

 ## Updater Notes
 ### Mar.
 2022

-Thanks to DWE OS (formally known has DriverUI), the firmware loader no longer needs 2 seperate firmware to switch between H.264 and MJPEG streaming.
+Thanks to DWE OS (formally known has dweos), the firmware loader no longer needs 2 seperate firmware to switch between H.264 and MJPEG streaming.

 ### Jan.
 2022